Veterinarian with dog

 • nursing.

 Most patients with drug-related adverse reactions have recovered when the signs are recognized, the drug is withdrawn, and veterinary care, if appropriate, is initiated.
-However, owners should be advised of periodic follow-up for all dogs while administering any NSAID.
+However, owners should be advised of periodic follow-ups for all dogs while administering any NSAID.

 Other drugs can interact with this drug.
 Be sure to tell your veterinarian and pharmacist what medications (including vitamins, supplements, or herbal therapies) you give your animal, including the amount and time you give each.
 In addition, tell your veterinarian about any conditions or diseases your animal may have now or has had in the past.